pyplacca/QuotesAPI/README.md

 ## Making get requests
 You can basically visit the url above to get a random quote or optionally enter `https://.../popular-quotes/<id>` in the address bar to get a quote with a specific id.

+Enter `https://.../popular-quotes/all` to get all available quotes

+All valid responses returned are in a json format